-One entity, such as the host, sends a command with a given request\id to the other entity, such as the device, on a channel.
-The device processes the command, forms an acknowledge packet and sends that back to the host.
-Command and acknowledge must have the same request\id.
-After the completion of a cycle, a different request\id for the next cycle must be used.
-It is up to the implementation to pick its request\id.
-By default an increment of 1 is recommended.
+One entity, such as the host, sends a command with a given request_id to the other entity, such as the device, on a channel.
+The device processes the command, if requested forms an acknowledge packet and sends that back to the command sender.
+Command and acknowledge must have the same request_id.
+After the completion of a cycle, a different request_id for the next cycle must be used.
+It is up to the implementation to pick its request_id.
+It is recommended that at the start of a communication the command sender starts with a request_id = 0 and increments it by 1 with every new command cycle.
+If the request_id wraps around, it is recommended to wrap to 1 in order to prevent a second use of request_id = 0.
+In case the same request_id is received a second time in consecutive commands the device should either send a pending ack (see below) if the command is still being processed or resend the acknowledge in case the final ack for the original command has already been sent.